brianglass/anastasis/files/wednesday_matins.md

 footnote">[28]</span></a> Isaias 53:2.

 <a href="#_ftnref29" id="_ftn29"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[29]</span></a> This troparion plays <span style="font-family:&quot;Symbol Accentuated&quot;">DÃ©spothV, DÃ©spoina </span>and <span style="font-family:&quot;Symbol Accentuated&quot;">despoteÃ­a.</span>
+footnote">[29]</span></a> This troparion plays <span style="font-family:&quot;Symbol Accentuated&quot;">DéspothV, Déspoina </span>and <span style="font-family:&quot;Symbol Accentuated&quot;">despoteía.</span>

 <a href="#_ftnref30" id="_ftn30"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[30]</span></a> Avvakoum 3:1-3.
-The notes in *La Bible dÂ’Alexandrie*, XXIII: 4-9, are particularly valuable on these verses.
+The notes in *La Bible d’Alexandrie*, XXIII: 4-9, are particularly valuable on these verses.
 Because Theman is in the south, for the Fathers it signifies Bethlehem, south of Jerusalem, the place where Christ was born.
-The words Â‘shadedÂ’ and Â‘woodedÂ’ are both Â‘translationsÂ’ of the Hebrew name *Paran*, which was linked by the translator with a rare Hebrew word meaning Â‘boughÂ’.
+The words ‘shaded’ and ‘wooded’ are both ‘translations’ of the Hebrew name *Paran*, which was linked by the translator with a rare Hebrew word meaning ‘bough’.

 <a href="#_ftnref31" id="_ftn31"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[31]</span></a> Galatians 6:17, the only use of the word in the NT.